 Hjalmar Schacht was not one of Hitler’s blindly devoted henchmen.
 He eventually became disillusioned with the Hitler regime.

-There is also significant reference to Hjalmar Schacht in a book authored by Eugene Davidson in 1966 under the title: “The Trial of the Germans: Account of the Twenty-two Defendants Before the International Military Tribunal at Nuremberg.”
+There is also a significant reference to Hjalmar Schacht in a book authored by Eugene Davidson in 1966 under the title: “The Trial of the Germans: Account of the Twenty-two Defendants Before the International Military Tribunal at Nuremberg.”

 The book is described as the definitive one-volume study of the Nuremberg trials.